People often ask me what to expect from learning Reiki and I tell them about 5 major benefits.

 The system of Reiki offers several ways to access the true meaning of the precepts, beyond just understanding them from an intellectual perspective.
 I love this, because we all learn in different ways, right?

-Through hands-on healing, meditation techniques, symbols and mantras (learned in Reiki II), and attunements, you’ll be able to move beyond intellectually understanding the precepts and begin to embody and experience the benefits of them without any effort at all.
+Through hands-on healing, meditation techniques, symbols and mantras and attunements, you’ll be able to move beyond intellectually understanding the precepts and begin to embody and experience the benefits of them without any effort at all.

 Sounds pretty amazing, doesn’t it?

-I love hearing how my Reiki students are doing after they take Reiki I–one student is better able to handle the pressure of her intense boss, another has less pain in his back, another student said she now has a life-changing tool to help her deal with family issues, and another feels more connected to her intuition–practicing Reiki can be both a path and a way of healing.
+I love hearing how Reiki students are doing after they begin studying Reiki–one student is better able to handle the pressure of her intense boss, another has less pain in his back, another student said she now has a life-changing tool to help her deal with family issues, and another feels more connected to her intuition–practicing Reiki can be both a path and a way of healing.

 Continuing to practice Reiki self-treatment consistently, every day, over a period of time, is how you really come to understand Reiki, and to reap the greatest benefits.